|

 government and has no real interest in civil or equal rights.

-room for returning men, much to the chagrin of the youngest
+boss also lays off women workers to make room for returning men, much to the chagrin of the youngest

 female (Steen) in a fatherless home.
 She mounts what